pandalec/jiratui.nvim/README.md

 # jiratui.nvim

-Telescope-powered Jira picker for Neovim — list, preview, group, and open issues from your editor.
+Telescope-powered Jira picker for Neovim - list, preview, group, and open issues from your editor.
 Optional Git helpers let you create/switch branches and craft commit messages from issues.

 > ⚠️ **Status**: pre-alpha.
 APIs and defaults may change.

 > 🙌 **Credits**: Built on the CLI **[whyisdifficult/jiratui](https://github.com/whyisdifficult/jiratui)** and reuses its YAML configuration (credentials and predefined JQL).

+For context, I've shared my `.dotfiles` [here](https://github.com/pandalec/dotfiles).

 ---